 Those who visit your blog regularly probably like what you have to say and value what your blog provides.
 Many are happy to support your efforts some through monetary donations.
 Give visitors a way to express their appreciation through voluntary contributions; this can result in income for your blog.

 You should not always expect everyone to donate towards your website’s expenses because you should consider that not all the visitors to your website will contribute monetarily towards up-keeping your website.
-Having said that, there are still some people out there that would find your contents very useful and they wouldn’t mind to contribute to help you finance some of your expenses.
+Having said that, there are still some people out there that would find your content very useful and they wouldn’t mind contributing to help you finance some of your expenses.

 Meanwhile, it’s advisable not to be specific with the amount you want would like as donations because this could actually put some people off.